First responders are the everyday heroes that just don’t get enough credit for the lifesaving acts that they perform daily.

 Though the original movie used dark humor to make light of serious issues, the firemen series packed on more drama as the firefighters dealt with the job’s difficulties, the psychological hardships they experience after particularly traumatic disasters, and the death of colleagues while on the job.

-Lastly, Sky1’s The Smoke is an honorable mention that we just couldn’t leave out of this list of the best firefighter shows.
+Sky1’s The Smoke is a show that we just couldn’t leave out of this list of the best firefighter shows.
 It ran for just one season back in 2014 but was canceled due to low viewership numbers despite the show’s warm reception.

 Much like London’s Burning, the show features a group of London firefighters called the White Watch and their “high-adrenaline adventures”.
 Not only that, but the season featured an ongoing plotline that was packed with enough drama and revenge to have viewers craving for more!

 Sadly, though there was a pretty satisfying conclusion to the revenge, the open plotlines will never be resolved.